getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

 extends@: parent@
 ```

-There is no limit on how many blueprints you an extend.
+There is no limit on how many blueprints you can extend.
 Fields defined in the first blueprint will be replaced by any later blueprints in the list.

 ``` yaml
 extends@: